6 Best Organic Kids Bedding Products: Certified Non-Toxic

 What is the difference between organic cotton and 100% cotton?

-Organic cotton products are made from certified organic cotton free from pesticides and other chemicals like phthalates, formaldehyde, and dyes.
+Organic cotton products are made from certified organic cotton produced without synthetic pesticides and with restricted use of chemicals like phthalates and formaldehyde.
+Organic standards also require any dyes used to meet strict safety criteria.

 100% cotton products are made purely from cotton, but that cotton might have been produced in a toxic and non-sustainable way.